 With their large pink petals, long bloom time and rich sweet fragrance, Memorial Day roses are a favorite of Arlington National Cemetery visitors and staff.

-The sweetgum tree, Liquidambar styraciflua may have a bit of a bad reputation but our first President must have thought highly of it when he gave thirteen saplings of this North American native to Alexander Hamilton, the nation's first Treasury Secretary.
-Washington meant for them to symbolize the unity of the thirteen colonies.
-Hamilton, in turn, gave them a prominent spot at his Lower Manhattan estate, Hamilton Grange.
+The sweetgum tree (Liquidambar styraciflua) may have a bit of a bad reputation, but our first president must have thought highly of it when he gave thirteen saplings of this North American native to Alexander Hamilton, his treasury secretary.